base4nfdi/pid4nfdi/content/publication/2025-elgebali-boehm/index.md

 #event: ''

 # Abstract
 abstract: 'This report is part of the deliverables produced by PID4NFDI, a core service for persistent identifiers developed within the German National Research Data Infrastructure (Nationale Forschungsdateninfrastruktur – NFDI).
-The initiative is funded through Base4NFDI, with financial support provided by the Deutsche Forschungsgemeinschaft (DFG) under grant number 521466146.
 The survey, titled "PID Service Landscape in the NFDI," was conducted during the initial funding phase of the PID4NFDI project in 2024.
 The main objective of PID4NFDI is to establish a foundational PID service for Germany's National Research Data Infrastructure (NFDI).'

 # Summary.
 An optional shortened abstract. (uncomment lines below)
 #summary: ''